 Now, it’s time to understand the impact of NPS on companies.
 Listed below are NPS best practices to adopt in 2024:

 It’s always suggested to use relevant NPS software that is suitable for your business.
-Good and relevant software can ease the process of data collection.
+Good and appropriate software can ease the process of data collection.

 2. Frequency